Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 ## Navigation

-Nvaigation patterns are what help users move between screens and find what they need in the application to accomplish their goals.
+Navigation patterns are what help users move between screens and find what they need in the application to accomplish their goals.

-There are several techniques that nVision uses to  guide users throught the application:
+There are several techniques that nVision uses to guide users through the application:

 #### Tabs